Skip to main content

 Founded in 1970, the Boston Library Consortium (BLC) is a resource sharing consortium of 26 academic, public, and special libraries in Massachusetts, Connecticut, New Hampshire, Rhode Island, and beyond.
 As of 2018, Bentley University Library is a full member of the Boston Library Consortium.

 Our membership grants Bentley students, faculty, and staff on-site access to most materials, services, and resources at other full member libraries.
-Materials can also be borrowed through Interlibrary Loan (ILL).
+Materials can also be borrowed through InterLibrary Loan (ILL).

 Online or remote access to resources such as databases or eBooks is unavailable due to vendor licensing agreements.
 However, access to the database on-site at a BLC member library may be possible.
 Contact a reference librarian at the BLC library to ask about potential access.